Cliff Young (athlete)

-Albert Ernest Clifford Young OAM (8 February 1922 – 2 November 2003) was an Australian potato farmer and athlete from Beech Forest, Victoria.
-He was best known for his unexpected win of the inaugural Sydney to Melbourne Ultramarathon in 1983 at 61 years of age.
+Albert Ernest Clifford Young OAM (8 February 1922 – 2 November 2003) was an Australian athlete from Beech Forest, Victoria.
+A farmer, he became notable for his unexpected win of the inaugural Sydney to Melbourne Ultramarathon in 1983 at 61 years of age.

 Early life

-Born the eldest son and the third of seven children of Mary and Albert Ernest Young on 8 February 1922, Albert Ernest Clifford Young grew up on a farm in Beech Forest in southwestern Victoria.
+Young was born the eldest son and the third of seven children of Mary and Albert Ernest Young on 8 February 1922.
+He grew up on a farm in Beech Forest in southwestern Victoria.
 The family farm was approximately 2000 acre with approximately 2,000 sheep.
-As a child, Young was forced to round up the stock on foot, as the family were very poor during the depression and could not afford horses.
+As a child, Young helped to round up the stock on foot, as the family were very poor during the Great Depression and could not afford horses.

 Running and ultramarathons

 In 1979, at the age of 56, he competed in the Adidas Sun Superun 16 km race which crossed the West Gate Bridge in Melbourne.
 He ran the race at a very respectable 64 minutes and was interviewed by the media.

 Cliff then ran the Melbourne Marathon with a time of 3:21:41 in 1979.
 He would go on to compete in 1980, 1981, and 1982, setting a personal best of 3:02:53 in 1980, aged 58.

 In late 1982, after training for months around the Otway Ranges, Young attempted to break New Zealander Siegfried "Ziggy" Bauer's then world record for 1000 mi of 11 days and 23 hours.
 The attempt took place in Colac's Memorial Square.
 Young had to abandon the world record attempt just after halfway at 805 km.
 Reflecting on the failed attempt, Young wrote that he and his support team were inexperienced and ill-prepared.